qarmin/czkawka/instructions/Instruction.md

 - **Not all columns are visible**
   For now it is possible that some columns will not be visible when some are too wide.
 There are 2 workarounds for now
     - View can be scrolled via horizontal scroll bar
     - Size of other columns can be slimmed

-  This is handled via https://github.com/qarmin/czkawka/issues/169
+  This is checked if is possible to do in https://github.com/qarmin/czkawka/issues/169
+- **Opening parent folders**
+    - It is possible to open parent folder of selected items with double click with right mouse button(RMB) - it is also possible to open such item with double click with left mouse buttom(LMB).

 ![AA](https://user-images.githubusercontent.com/41945903/125684641-728e264a-34ab-41b1-9853-ab45dc25551f.png)